 - Understanding Leadership as a Collaborative Activity: Effective leadership creates 3 important outcomes: Direction, Alignment, and Commitment.
 Each of these outcomes demands agreement from the leader and the led.
 Using the strength of communication clearly demonstrated in the data, a strong team orientation, and a feedback-rich environment will support the culture needed for adapting rapidly to the changing VUCA world.

-- Creating High-Performance Teams: Developing people, understanding complexity, and having the resilience to sustain productivity are all important to success in a rapidly changing, increasingly interconnected world that requires group cohesiveness and performance, versus individual leader heroism.
-Creating teams that are dedicated to the success of each person on the team and the team overall is clearly important.
+- Creating High-Performance Teams: Developing people, understanding complexity, and having the resilience to sustain productivity are all important to success in a rapidly changing, increasingly interconnected world that requires group cohesiveness and performance versus individual leader heroism.
+Creating teams that are dedicated to the success of each person on the team, and the team overall, is clearly important.

-- Risk-Taking: Although at first glance this competency at first may seem counterintuitive to good governance, it is actually a key to effective service.
+- Risk-Taking: Although this competency at first may seem counterintuitive to good governance, it is actually a key to effective service.
 Risk-taking is the first step towards innovation and creating new ideas for service to the country.
 Although frowned upon by many, rewarding risks through simple efforts can increase productivity and employee engagement.

 - Resiliency and Work-Life Integration: Resilience, not more authority, is the key for greater productivity.
 Resilient workers are able to work longer, harder, and with greater engagement than those leaders who do not utilize the tools of personal resilience.

 The data summarized here should be used as a promoter of dialogue about the future needs of public sector leaders in Saudi Arabia, and government leaders more generally, rather than as a definitive prescription for success.

 We have decades of experience developing government leaders around the world, including Saudi Arabia public sector leaders, through our Government Practice and our team of experts serving clients based in the Middle East & Africa.